State worker bonuses, teacher pay raises. How SC will spend $9 billion

 Conservation advocates and coastal communities can breathe easy, at least for a year.

 Lawmakers successfully attached to the budget a temporary law that for a year would limit offshore drilling off the S.C. coast.
-The Senate-backed provision prohibits the state from approving any plans that would allow pipes, tanks and other onshore infrastructure needed by the drilling industry to support its operations.
+The move seeks to prohibit the state from approving any plans that would allow pipes, tanks and other onshore infrastructure needed by the drilling industry to support its operations.

 After months of inaction on the question of offshore drilling, the budget puts the S.C.
 Legislature now on record against offshore oil drilling, joining the governor, who has opposed operations off the cost because of its potential impacts on the environment and tourism.
 Last month, the federal government said it would halt plans to expand offshore drilling operations indefinitely.